JosephineQiu/ISQA8086_JosephineQiu/data_entry_analysis.md

 |----|-----------------|------|-------|------|---------|-------------|------|
 |    |                 |      |       |      |         |             |      |

+* All attributes should be given clear definitions.
 **ID**: A unique identifying number for each collection of data.
 **Name of Species**: The name of the species that the data is collected for.
 **Date**: The date when the corresponding data is collected, formatted MM/DD/YYYY.